FergusDonnan/PyROA/README.md

 ## Changes

+#### v3.1.0
+- Added new utility functions (Utils.py) to analyse the outputs of PyROA.
+See the Utils_Tutorial for examples of usage.
+These include displaying lightcurve(+residuals), Convergence plots, corner and chain plots by parameter, Lag spectrum plot and Flux-Flux analysis plot.
+- Changes to the intercalibration files were added.
+It now outputs, for every datum the original telescope, ROA model+uncertainty at the point, and degree of freedom value.

 #### v3.0.0
 - Re-implemented the delay distribution function to now use a numerical convolution.
 This allows any type of transfer function to be modelled.